ArghyaChatterjee/All-About-Realsense/README.md

 # Realsense Tutorial

-This is a repository for all about realsense camera series (D435, D435i, D455 and D457) and realsense SDK version 2.53.1 and 2.55.1.
+This is a repository for all about realsense camera series (D435, D435i, D455 and D457) and realsense SDK version 2.53.1 (Java Support) and 2.55.1.

 ## Installation from Binaries
 Install the libraries from binaries: